ghc-proposals/ghc-proposals/proposals/0530-strict-box-denesting.rst

    too many constructors.
 (This is tracked at `GHC issue 21710
    <https://gitlab.haskell.org/ghc/ghc/-/issues/21710>`_.)

-3. There are many possible designs for user control over when this optimization is performed:

-   1. Always perform this optimization.
-   2. Use a per-constructor "Denest" pragma or modifier to decide.
-   3. Use a per-``data``-declaration "Denest" pragma or modifier to decide.
-   4. Use a per-module flag to decide.

-   Option 1 has the advantage that it does not need denesting information to be stored in interface files, but the disadvantage that it provides no way to turn the optimization off without modifying the compiler.
-Option 2 is more extensible than option 3, since in the future denesting may be allowed even in some cases where there is more than one constructor.

-   This proposal's choice (option 4) allows users to take advantage of this optimization with no code changes.
-It can be combined with option 2 or option 3, but this proposal does not do so because no demand for finer control of this optimization is foreseen: The benefits of disabling the optimization (to compilation times and to program debuggability) are expected to be minimal in most cases.
-   Moreover, a pragma is easy to add later if this prediction proves incorrect.
+3. It may be desirable to weaken condition 4(ii) to allow a non-zero-cost "tag-changing denesting" in some cases where all values of the field's type have the same tag, but this tag does not match the constructor's tag.
+However, doing so would break some invariants in the RTS that are currently used for sanity-checking and debugging of GHC and its RTS, so this proposal does not call for any form of denesting in these cases.

+4. This proposal specifies that, when compiling with optimizations, denesting is opt-out rather than opt-in.
+The opt-in alternative of making ``{-# DENEST #-}`` pragmas mandatory before denesting is applied was rejected because it serves little purpose beyond creating busy-work for library maintainers before users can take full advantage of the performance benefits denesting brings.

-4. Another way of allowing efficient lifted wrappers around unlifted primitives is to provide an opaque built-in type ``Lazy`` with kind ``UnliftedType -> Type`` and primitive operations ``toLazy :: a -> Lazy a`` and ``fromLazy :: Lazy a -> a`` that, in
+5. Another way of allowing efficient lifted wrappers around unlifted primitives is to provide an opaque built-in type ``Lazy`` with kind ``UnliftedType -> Type`` and primitive operations ``toLazy :: a -> Lazy a`` and ``fromLazy :: Lazy a -> a`` that, in